PaulApivat/paulapivat/content/post/dsfs_6/index.md

 ## Distributions

 In this post, we'll cover various distributions.
-This is a broad topic so we'll sample some topics to get a feel for it.
+This is a broad topic so we'll sample a few concepts to get a feel for it.
 Borrowing from the previous post, we'll chart our medical diagnostic outcomes.

 You'll recall that each outcome is the combination of whether someone has a disease, `P(D)`, or not, `P(not D)`.
 Then, they're given a diagnostic test that returns positive, `P(P)` or negative, `P(not P)`.